Renault Austral: Overview

-The Austral carries the new retro-inspired logo, the LED lights are in Renault's C-Shape signature, while the cockpit is in the form of an entirely digital "L", in order to "surround the driver".
-A long LED strip joins the logo on either side of the tailgate.
+The Austral has the new retro-inspired Renault logo that debuted on the Mégane E-Tech, has full-LED headlights using Renault's C-shaped signature daytime running lights, and boomerang-shaped LED taillights joins the logo on either side of the tailgate.
 The Austral adopts Renault's new design, called Sensual Tech.

 According to Agneta Dahlgren, Renault design project director, "the result is materialized by the combination of generous shapes, curved shoulders, projecting sides and the integration of subtle technical details such as high-tech headlamps. which reinforce its identity design”.

-The dashboard of the Austral, called OpenR, is largely inspired by that of the Megane E-Tech Electric, but the layout is slightly revised.
+The dashboard of the Austral, called OpenR, is largely inspired by that of the Mégane E-Tech, but the layout is slightly revised.

+Facelift

+The facelifted Austral was revealed on 2 April 2025.
+The model adopts a similar front end to the Renault Rafale as well as new seats, a brand new hood, new tailgate, new door seals, and new rear lights.